What is benchmarking?

 - Create your own survey with questions that are directly relevant to your subject area.

 - Set up your own benchmarking groups containing the surveys (and combinations of surveys) that you choose.

-- Get quality support from the BOS team.
+- Get quality support from the online surveys team.

 How do I carry out benchmarking?

-The Compare functionality within BOS allows you to compare results from structurally or textually identical surveys, to identify similarities and differences between the survey results.
+The Compare functionality within online surveys allows you to compare results from structurally or textually identical surveys, to identify similarities and differences between the survey results.
 This could be used to, for example, benchmark employee satisfaction survey results within a single institution over a period of years.

-See our Help page on comparing responses from several surveys for more information on how to use the Compare functionality in BOS.
+See our Help page on comparing responses from several surveys for more information on how to use the Compare functionality in online surveys.